nasa-nccs-hpda/satvision-pix4d-cloud/README.md

 ### Bucket 1: Convection Tiles

-(Default when `--stratification convection` is used.)
+Default when `--stratification convection` is used.

 ### Bucket 2: Cloud Feature Tiles

-Planned support for cloud-property-driven stratification (e.g., cloud type, texture, organization).
+Planned support for cloud-property-driven stratification, including cloud type, texture, and organization.

 ### Bucket 3: Land-Cover Tiles

-Planned stratification using MODIS land-cover classes for global balance.
+Planned stratification using MODIS land-cover classes to improve geographic and surface-type balance.

 ---